wso2-attic/identity-developer-tools/modules/identity-java-agent/java-agent/Readme.md

 This will use to get debugger support for Identity Server Authentication Flow.

 It has three components
-1. VS-Code Plugin to connect Debug Server wia websocket
+1. VS-Code Plugin to connect Debug Server via websocket
-2. Debug Server analayse debug requests and responses
+2. Debug Server analyse debug requests and responses
 3. Java agent to intercept IS

 ### Pre-Requisites